-A red-coloured square is printed on days 7, 14, 21 and 28 as a reminder that patients require blood or metabolic monitoring on a weekly basis as indicated in the baseline measurements section of the clozapine monitoring table on page 1.
+A red-coloured square is printed on days 7, 14, 21 and 28 as a reminder that patients require blood results or metabolic monitoring on a weekly basis as indicated in the baseline measurements section of the clozapine monitoring table on page 1.

-Figure 18 below shows the pre-printed weekly blood monitoring square
+Figure 18: The pre-printed weekly blood monitoring square

-Additional tests may be indicated by the prescriber drawing a darkened line around the day box on the required day for testing (see Figure 19 below).
+Additional tests may be indicated by the prescriber drawing a darkened line around the day box on the required day for testing (see Figure 19).

-Figure 19 below shows additional weekly test reminders penciled in by the prescriber
+Figure 19: Example of additional weekly test reminders penciled in by the prescriber